luketurner/exercise-tracker/README.md

 - Bun
 - Podman/Docker

-To get started contributing to exercise-tracker, you need to clone it and run initial setup commands:
+To get started contributing to Set, you need to clone it and run initial setup commands:

 ```bash
 git clone https://github.com/luketurner/exercise-tracker.git